outboundbird/scriptResume/README.md

 # scriptResume
 I wrote this package to make peace with my own laziness.
-My routine scripting work requires freuent documentation process.
-This R adding package was born to facilitate coding experience.
-And of course, all the default parameters are set to fit my own need. :zany_face: To achieve the best user experience, I would use these addin functions with keyboard binding short cuts in VScode or other IDEs that allow user defined keyboard shortcuts.
+My routine scripting work requires frequent documentation process.
+This R addin package was born to facilitate coding experience.
+And of course, all the default parameters are set to fit my own need. :zany_face: To achieve the best user experience, I  use these addin functions with keyboard binding short cuts in VScode or other IDEs that allow user defined keyboard shortcuts.

-*I'm not sure how relevant this package can be outside of my current workplace setting.* As I get lazier, I will add more addin functions.
+*I'm not sure how relevant this package can be outside of my current workplace setting.* As I get lazier, I will add more addin functions and of course, the existing functions will be tailed to my future needs. :hear_no_evil:

 # Installation
 `scriptResume` summarized input/output lib usage from a R script.